gruntwork-io/terraform-google-network/modules/vpc-network/README.md

 ## Subnetwork Tiers

 <!-- TODO(rileykarson): Expand more thoroughly on tier capabilities -->
-An application network defines these "tiers" of subnetworks;
+A VPC network defines these "tiers" of subnetworks;

 * `public` - accessible from the public internet

-* `private app` - only accessible from within your network or private Google services
+* `private` - only accessible from within your network or private Google services

 <!-- TODO(rileykarson): Are private persistence subnetworks necessary? -->
-* `private persistence` - only accessible from your network (excluding `public`) or private Google services
+* `private persistence` - (Optional) only accessible from your network (excluding `public`) or private Google services

 ## Network Architecture

 This network architecture is inspired by the VPC Architecture described by Ben Whaley in his blog post [A Reference VPC Architecture](https://www.whaletech.co/2014/10/02/reference-vpc-architecture.html).
+Notably, the hard distinction between "Application" and "Management" in terms of subnetwork tiers has been removed- either can include or exclude the persistence tier.

+Instead, Whaley's "Application" networks are generally host networks with attached service projects, and "Management" networks should be used with services inside the same project.

 <!-- TODO(rileykarson): Expand on how the reference arch maps to GCP -->